ashutoshram/TestServer/Test_Scripts_Linux/README.txt

 *NOTE: ResolutionFPS_cv2.py will need sudo permissions to reboot device in case of freeze/crash.
 Please run from root terminal (or using sudo python3) for best results (otherwise you will need to enter your password in case of device failure).
+Store .json test case files in the config/ directory

 Flag -d True to enable writing output messages to terminal as well (set to False/disabled by default) Flag -t filename.json to run the script with test cases outlined in a json file (res_fps.json by default, use that file format to create your own test cases)